varanasicovidresources/varanasicovidresources.github.io/README.md

 |**Name** |**Contact**  |**Verified time**  |**Verified by**| **Status** |
 |---      |---          |---|---|---|
 |Demo 1   |1234567890   |1 Jan 2000         |Demo           |Available   |

+---

+© 2021 Maintainers.
+Inspired by <www.verifiedcovidleads.com>.
+This is not an official service.
+We are not responsible for any wrong information as the information is provided by the community.